 Worrying a few days before a big exam, tryout or presentation for class is normal for most teenagers.
-However, if your teen refuses to go to school or wants to avoid social interactions and activities, you should start to consider that your teen might have an anxiety disorder.
+However, if your teen refuses to go to school or wants to avoid social interactions and activities, you should start to consider that they might have an anxiety disorder.

 It might be challenging for you to recognize the difference between run-of-the-mill worrying and an anxiety disorder in your teenager, especially if they shy away from discussing their problems openly with you.

 Here’s what you should know about anxiety in teens and how it can be treated:

 The hallmark characteristic of an anxiety disorder is worry.
 All kids experience fears and insecurities, but excessive worry that is out of proportion to a real or imagined threat is cause for concern.